wiklundm/arcticsleddogclub/README.md

 * To educate people how to work with sleddog.
 * To promote good dogcare and sportsmanship, and work against doping and discrimination in sports.

-*The website is a three-page website.
-It features a home page, a courses page and an about us page, where you can read about when, where and what the next course is about and it has a contact form.
+The website is a three-page website.
+It features a Home page, a Courses page and an About Us page, where you can read about when, where and what the next course is about and the club´s policies.
+Contact information is accessible on all pages and there is a contact form.

 _Please note that this site is a fictional website using HTML and CSS and was created for The Code Institutes Milestone Project 1.
 There are no Arctic Sleddog Club even though there are demands for it._